Elements of Fitness – A Mother's Memoir

 The thrill of learning is the possibility of growing, getting up after being knocked down and the questions about yourself that your mind must answer along the way.

-When all the kids are in school I want to take classes in photography and hopefully begin to profit from my skill.
+When all the kids are in school I want to travel the world….again and again.
+And then visit them again… twice more.

-I believe in love but have a hard time believing in marriage.
+I believe in love with all my heart but I have a hard time believing in marriage.

 I try to put other people before myself.